-Although not exhaustive, this page gives an overview of some of the projects Innovent Designs has worked on recently.
+Our portfolio aims to list a set of projects that outlines our expertise.
 If you have any questions please feel free to contact us.
-We would be happy to work with you or your team, and to any requirements you may have.
+We look forward to working with your team and to any requirements you may have.

-Serving as an extension to a team of researchers, Innovent Designs developed a platform to prove out a new type of MEMS sensor system.
-The platform provided precise analog to digital conversion for the sensor outputs, clean power supply and voltage references, test points to aid in evaluating the performance of the board, and an ARM Cortex processor.
-Innovent translated the researchers algorithms from LabView into performant C code to run on the microcontroller, making use of fixed point arithmetic and FFT routines optimized for the hardware.
-Innovent developed a PC desktop utility that allowed for efficient testing of the MEMS sensor, flexibly acquiring data, and adjusting a multitude of algorithmic parameters.
-The development kit was flexible enough to qualify the new MEMS technology and show that it was both accurate and suitable for low power/battery applications.
+Serving as an extension to a team of researchers, Innovent Designs developed a platform to prove out a new type of MEMS sensor (using thermal variations to determine the rate of flow of a gas).
+The platform provided precise analog to digital conversion for the sensor outputs, a clean power supply and voltage reference, test points to aid in evaluating the performance of the board, and an ARM Cortex processor.
+Innovent mapped the researchers algorithms from LabView into performant C code running on the microcontroller, making use of fixed point arithmetic and FFT routines optimized for the hardware.
+Innovent developed a PC utility enabling convenient testing of the sensor, flexibly acquiring data and adjusting a multitude of algorithmic parameters.
+The resulting platform replaced several shelves of equipment and was used to qualify the system.
+Ultimately, the technology was proven to be both accurate in measurement and efficient enough for low power/battery applications.

 In this project Innovent Designs was tasked with the goal of developing a communication board that could translate between a proprietary Smart Meter protocol and multiple other wireless networks.
 Additionally, Innovent was tasked to develop a cellular module to pair with the communication board.
 Additional wireless modules were developed by third parties.
 The communication protocols supported in firmware ranged from the proprietary metering system, HTTP and CoAP.
 The system also supported a Bluetooth Low Energy interface with NFC wakeup capabilities for wireless, in-field, communication.
 Furthermore, the system was designed to Class 1 Division 2 hazardous zone specifications and achieved its primary requirement to operate from a single battery pack for more than seven years.